bw-generic-jaytee/front-end/chef-port/README.md

 - [] Chefs can create an account, choose to have contact information, create, edit, and delete recipes, and have them available for the public to see
 - [] Anyone can come and see all of the recipes from the chefs that have portfolios on our site, they can search for specific recipes, ingredients, meal types, and chefs

+# Future Features:

+- [] Allow chefs to choose whether or not to publish a recipe
+- [] Allow public users to save recipes they enjoy
+- [] Allow public users to provide feedback on recipes
+- [] Create another user that is looking for chefs to employ

 # Packages:

 We chose to use Yarn